Azure/azure-policy/README.md

 ### General Questions

-If you have questions you haven't been able to answer from the [**Azure Policy documentation**](https://docs.microsoft.com/azure/governance/policy), there are a few places that host discuscussions focused on Azure Policy:
+If you have questions you haven't been able to answer from the [**Azure Policy documentation**](https://docs.microsoft.com/azure/governance/policy), there are a few places that host discussions on Azure Policy:

  - [Microsoft Tech Community](https://techcommunity.microsoft.com/) [**Azure forums**](https://techcommunity.microsoft.com/t5/Azure/ct-p/Azure)
  - Search old [**issues in this repo**](https://github.com/Azure/azure-policy/issues)